Strongly connected orientations and integer lattices: Introduction

 \section{Introduction}

 Let $D=(V,A)$ be a digraph whose underlying undirected graph is $2$-edge-connected.
 A \emph{strengthening set} is an arc subset $J$ such that the digraph obtained from $D$ after reversing the arcs in $J$ is strongly connected.
-Observe that $J\subseteq A$ is a strengthening set if, and only if, its indicator vector $x$ satisfies the following \emph{generalized set covering inequalities}: In words, \eqref{cut-ineq} asks that after reversing the arcs of $J$ in $D$, every nonempty proper vertex subset $U$ has at least one incoming arc.
+Observe that $J\subseteq A$ is a strengthening set if, and only if, its indicator vector $x$ satisfies the following \emph{generalized set covering inequalities}: In words, \eqref{cut-ineq} asks that after reversing the arcs of $J$ in $D$, every nonempty proper node subset $U$ has at least one incoming arc.
 Observe that \eqref{cut-ineq} can be rewritten as $x(\delta^+(U))-x(\delta^-(U))\geq 1-|\delta^-(U)|$; as the right-hand sides correspond to a crossing supermodular function, the system above may be viewed as a \emph{supermodular flow system}.
-Let It is well-known that $\scr(D)$ is a nonempty integral polytope, and so its vertices are precisely the indicator vectors of the strengthening sets of $D$ (\cite{Edmonds77}, see~\cite{Schrijver03}, \S60.1).
+Let \b{where $\scr$ is an acronym for strongly connected re-orientations.} It is well-known that $\scr(D)$ is a nonempty integral polytope, and so its vertices are precisely the indicator vectors of the strengthening sets of $D$ (\cite{Edmonds77}, see~\cite{Schrijver03}, \S60.1).
 This polytope and its variants have played an important role in graph orientations, combinatorial and matroid optimization; see (\cite{Schrijver03}, Chapters 60-61) and (\cite{Frank11}, Chapter 16).

 In this paper, we study the lattice theoretic properties of the integer points in $\scr(D)$.
 Given a rational linear subspace $S\subseteq \cR^A$, an \emph{integral basis for $S$} is a subset $B\subseteq S\cap \cZ^A$ of linearly independent vectors such that every vector in $S\cap \cZ^A$ is an integral linear combination of $B$.